A Beautiful City

 Imagine a magical story, a beautiful story with an ending unfathomable in this lifetime and ending substantially more majestic and plentiful than the sparkly green land of OZ.
 At the end of a well-travel road, no wee little man will be behind a robotic device, creating imagery.
 Instead, you will meet a glorious, wonderful God that loves you.

 Yes, He loves you!
-Extraordinarily, you are loved, and still, you can’t honestly imagine how much or how high the feeling will be when you run straight into His arms.
+Extraordinarily, you can’t honestly imagine how much or how high the feeling will be when you run straight into His arms.
 This feeling will be too profound for words, better than the best present, the most beautiful dream, or your greatest earthly desires.
-Close your eyes and think about that for a minute, allow the pains and pressures of this life to fall away, and allow yourself to imagine that peaceful love.
+Close your eyes and think about that for a minute.
+Allow the pains and pressures of this life to fall away, and allow yourself to imagine that peaceful love.

 All you need to receive this feeling is faith.
-Faith, that God is God, that He died for you, and that your sins are His burden and His yoke is easy.
-He’s an awesome God and is higher than any imaginary character or thought of perfection from this world.
+Faith, that God is God, that He died for you, and that your sins are His burden and His yoke are easy.
+He’s an awesome God and is higher than any imaginary character or thought of perfection in this world.

 He is alive and the only one you need.
 Now you may need to attack this statement, but that’s okay, and even though your attack is “not of God,” I love you anyway, and I will listen to your points because you believe in them.
 I want the same respect because my God does the same for me.
 He hears even when He disagrees.

 He is a parent in the chaotic mess of life.
 He is what lies beyond the curtain of this pestilent world.
 He's not a scared little man; He is the lion's roar, the Great I Am!
 And God loves us; no matter what, He loves us.